 Once you’ve done that, Garageband lets you know which ones are turned on by including them in the list that says, “Used.”

 4) The Order Of EQ Plug-Ins Determines Which One Shows In The Smart Controls

-The EQ analyzer down in the Smart Controls corresponds to the order of the Channel EQ plug-in in your plug-in menu.
+As I’ve explained before in my mixing tips article, the EQ analyzer down in the Smart Controls corresponds to the order of the Channel EQ plug-in in your plug-in menu.

 For instance, in the image below, the EQ analyzer is showing the first Channel EQ plug-in in the signal chain.